 Some 80% of headaches are reckoned to be 'tension headache'.
 This is not from stress / tension, but tension of the meninges surrounding the neck and brain.

-Whiplash is pooh-poohed in many medical and insurance circles, but after nearly thirty years in practice, I have come to the conclusion that not many people escape completely unscathed from a car accident.
+Whiplash chiropractic is pooh poohed in many medical and insurance circles, but after nearly thirty years in practice, I have come to the conclusion that not many people escape completely unscathed from a car accident.
 I am personally one of the lucky ones.
-I was hit from the side (the worst) some twenty years ago, and I have absolutely no problems.
-Perhaps because I was treated promptly by a colleague, and so didn't develop Immobilisation Arthritis.
+I was hit from the side, which is often the worst, because of damage to the uncovertebral joints of Luschka, some twenty years ago, and I have absolutely no problems.
+Perhaps because I was treated promptly by a colleague, and so didn't develop the dreaded immobilisation arthritis.

 It's now been proved beyond all doubt: FIXATIONS CAUSE ARTHRITIS.

 It's a vast subject, but here are some other ideas on neck pain and headache.